-- Subd.
+Subd.
 1. Statutory Authorization and General Policy.
-This Ordinance is adopted pursuant to the authorization and policies contained in Minnesota Statutes Chapters 103B, 105, 462, and 497, Minnesota Rules, Parts 6120.2500-6120.3900, and Minnesota Rules Chapters 8410 and 8420 and goals and policies contained in the most recent Comprehensive Stormwater Management Plan for the City of Alexandria. - Subd.
+This Ordinance is adopted pursuant to the authorization and policies contained in Minnesota Statutes Chapters 103B, 105, 462, and 497, Minnesota Rules, Parts 6120.2500-6120.3900, and Minnesota Rules Chapters 8410 and 8420 and goals and policies contained in the most recent Comprehensive Stormwater Management Plan for the City of Alexandria.

+Subd.
 2. Purpose.
-The purpose of this Ordinance is to set forth the minimum requirements for stormwater management that will diminish threats to public health, safety, public and private property and natural resources of the City by establishing performance standards including: - A. Protect life and property from dangers and damages associated with flooding. - B. Protect public and private property from damage resulting from runoff or erosion. - C. Control the annual runoff rates from post development site conditions to match the annual runoff rates from predevelopment site conditions. - D. Promote site design that minimizes the generation of stormwater and maximizes pervious areas for stormwater treatment. - E. Promote regional stormwater management by watershed. - F. Provide a single, consistent set of performance standards that apply to all developments. - G. Protect water quality from nutrients, pathogens, toxics, debris and thermal stress. - H. Promote infiltration and groundwater recharge. - I. Provide a vegetated corridor (buffer) to protect water resources from development. - J. Protect or improve the water quality of local lakes, wetlands and water bodies. - K. Protect and enhance fish, wildlife and habitat and recreational opportunities. - L. Control runoff volumes resulting from development within designated sub-watersheds through appropriate infiltration practices.
+The purpose of this Ordinance is to set forth the minimum requirements for stormwater management that will diminish threats to public health, safety, public and private property and natural resources of the City by establishing performance standards including:

+- A. Protect life and property from dangers and damages associated with flooding. - B. Protect public and private property from damage resulting from runoff or erosion. - C. Control the annual runoff rates from post development site conditions to match the annual runoff rates from predevelopment site conditions. - ${\rm D.}$ Promote site design that minimizes the generation of stormwater and maximizes pervious areas for stormwater treatment. - E. Promote regional stormwater management by watershed. - ${\sf F.}$ Provide a single, consistent set of performance standards that apply to all developments. - ${\rm G.}$ Protect water quality from nutrients, pathogens, toxics, debris and thermal stress. - H. Promote infiltration and groundwater recharge. - J. Protect or improve the water quality of local lakes, wetlands and water bodies. - K. Protect and enhance fish, wildlife and habitat and recreational opportunities. - L. Control runoff volumes resulting from development within designated sub-watersheds through appropriate infiltration practices.